informedcitizenry/6502.Net/README.md

 Following is the detail of each of the 6502.Net pseudo operations, or psuedo-ops.
 A pseudo-op is similar to a mnemonic in that it tells the assembler to output some number of bytes, but different in that it is not part of the CPU's instruction set.
 For each pseudo-op description is its name, any aliases, a definition, arguments, and examples of usage.
 Optional arguments are in square brackets (`[` and `]`).

-Note that every argument, unless specified, can be any legal mathematical expression, and can include symbols such as labels (anonymous and named) and the program counter.
+Note that every argument, unless specified, is a legal mathematical expression, and can include symbols such as labels (anonymous and named) and the program counter.
 Anonymous labels should be referenced in parantheses, otherwise the expression engine might misinterpret them.
 If the expression evaluates to a value greater than the maximum value allowed by the pseudo-op, the assembler will issue an illegal quantity error.

 <p align="center"><b>Data/text insertions</b></p>
 <table>